 Another Asian surprise!
-The capital and second most populated city of Philippines shares the fifth rank in this “honesty contest” with Mumbai and New York and beat such rivals as e.g. Helsinki.
+The capital and second most populated city of Philippines shares the fifth rank in this “honesty contest” with Mumbai and New York and beat such rivals as e.g. Helsinki (by katherine at tf).
 24 out of 30 citizens returned the cell phone they found to its owner and thus supported the good image of their city and country.

 5. New York, USA

 Fifth position is not a bad one for New York , considering the number of inhabitants and tourists, plus the absolute anonymity one has in the Big Apple, it is actually amazing that four fifths of this enormous variety of people, no matter what their nationality or religion, are honest and trustworthy.

 6. Helsinki, Finland